ioBroker/ioBroker.hm-rpc/README.md

 The port number on which the ioBroker will run.
 Let it 0 for automatically selection.

 ### Adapter Callback Address
-Sometimes the ioBroker server runs behind the router, to solve this problem, that inboud and outbound addresses are different, this option can be used.
+Sometimes the ioBroker server runs behind the router, to solve this problem, that inbound and outbound addresses are different, this option can be used.
 Here you can define the IP address of the router and the router will according to the port route the traffic to ioBroker.

 Used if ioBroker runs in Docker.